TaikiSan21/PAMpal/docs/NextStepsProcessing.md

 ## Adding Environmental Data {#adding-environmental-data}

+**Note** The examples below are shown with an `AcousticStudy` object called `myStudy`, but will also work for a regular dataframe as long as it contains columns "UTC", "Latitude", and "Longitude".

 Trying to download and match up environmental data to your acoustic data can be quite a pain, but lucky for you PAMpal is here to make it easier.
 This currently works with data from ERDDAP